ObaraEmmanuel/Formation/README.md

 formation-studio
 ```

+> Note: You cannot open multiple formation studio windows at the same time.
+> Running  this command to open another window while the previous one is still
+> open will not work

-The studio will open with a blank design (This can be modified in the preferences).
+The studio will open with a blank design in a new tab (This can be modified in the preferences).
 Below is a sample of the studio in
 action.
 With detachable tool windows, the studio is able to provide the flexibility required to get things done quickly.
+You can open multiple design files in different tabs.

 ![Formation window](https://raw.githubusercontent.com/obaraemmanuel/Formation/master/docs/_static/showcase.png)